Help – I’ve read Back From the Looking Glass, but I am still having problems limiting my partner’s aggression/passive aggression.”

 I like to learn things in a thorough and logical manner and want to really make sure that I make the changes you suggest permanent.

-If this is the case, I suggest that you join my Master Class and start working through the exercises there at the same time as reading the books above.
-My Master Class also includes online classrooms which we run on private Facebook groups where you can ask questions – let us know how you are going and chat with other students, following each others’ progress.
+If this is the case, I suggest that you join Steve or my group and start working through the exercises there at the same time as reading the books above.
+Our online groups also include private Facebook groups where you can ask questions – let us know how you are going and chat with other students, following each others’ progress.

-My Master Class is very inexpensive and provides online personal and group support 24/7.
+Our groups are very inexpensive and provide online personal and group support 24/7.

 Help – I want to be part of a community of people who are all working on making these changes!

 Great, come and join us!
-As I mentioned above, my Master Class includes online classrooms which we run on private Facebook groups where you can ask questions – let us know how you are going and chat with other students, following each others’ progress.
-Join my Master Class.
+As I mentioned above, our groups include online classrooms which we run on private Facebook groups where you can ask questions – let us know how you are going and chat with other students, following each others’ progress.
+Join Steve or my group.